 Widowed and left to take care of her remaining daughters Natalia, Bianka, and Capri, Vanessa was open about her grief and talked often about the weight of the loss.
-In the year since her husband and daughter's passing, Vanessa has been sharing personal stories of them and paying tribute as often as possible; she's gotten new tattoos in honor of her family and has celebrated their accomplishments with the rest of the world.
+In the year since her husband and daughter's passing, Vanessa has been sharing personal stories of them and paying tribute as often as possible; she's gotten new tattoos in honour of her family and has celebrated their accomplishments with the rest of the world.

 On January 26, Vanessa is remembering her husband and daughter fondly.
 She took to Instagram to share a personal letter from Gianna’s best friend Aubrey with her 14 million followers, reminding the world that her daughter was a force to be reckoned with even at 14 years old.
 The emotional letter revealed that Gianna always pushed her friends to be “better versions of themselves,” recalling moments when the young athlete encouraged her teammates and fired up their competitive spirits.
 It also pointed out that the strides that Gianna had made for gender equality in sports (with support from her dad) would never be forgotten.